Bri-Gonzalez/I-Choose-You/README.md

 - Create a Home page where user chooses to "Select their starter Pokemon" or "Catch Pokemon"
 - Add a "Catch Pokemon" page:

-* User will click a button to get back randomly generated Pokemon
-* User will be able to decide whether to "catch" the Pokemon or "let it free"
-* Save the caught Pokemon
+...1.
+User will click a button to get back randomly generated Pokemon with the Pokemon's name and sprite ...2.
+User will be able to decide whether to "catch" the Pokemon or "set it free" ...3.
+Save the caught Pokemon

 ## Project Schedule

-This schedule will be used to keep track of your progress throughout the week and align with our expectations.

 You are **responsible** for scheduling time with your squad to seek approval for each deliverable by the end of the corresponding day, excluding `Saturday` and `Sunday`.